Find Affordable College Courses

 41 Yearly Graduations

 Yeshiva University comes in at #6 on our list of the most popular colleges offering master's degrees in other legal professions.
 Roughly 5,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $44,300 per year, while in-state graduate students, on average, pay $34,800 per year.
-For the 2020-2021 academic year, 41 master's degrees were handed out to other legal professions majors at Yeshiva.
-About 66% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $46,000 per year, while in-state graduate students, on average, pay $34,800 per year.
+During the most recent year for which we have data, 41 people received their master's degree in other legal professions from Yeshiva.
+About 68% of this group were women, and 4% were students from an underrepresented racial-ethnic group.
+Data shows that Yeshiva graduates that hold this degree go on to make a median salary of $56,335.

 #9